aniyomiorg/aniyomi-website/src/help/faq/README.md

 In Android 11, Google began forcing users to use [Scoped Storage](https://developer.android.com/about/versions/11/privacy/storage), which was introduced in Android 5.0 Lollipop, but Google only began forcing developers to use it on Android 11.
 Some OEMs seem to better implement Scoped Storage than others, with some users not running into any issues while users using other phone brands have multitudes of problems.

 ### What does it mean for Aniyomi?
 The introduction of Scoped Storage means that many storage-related functions that Aniyomi uses may be much slower due to the inherent slowness of Scoped Storage, as outlined [here](https://www.xda-developers.com/android-q-storage-access-framework-scoped-storage/).
-These include deleting chapters, library load times, accessing the folders outside the data folders to download to or read from, and more.
+These include deleting episodes/chapters, library load times, accessing the folders outside the data folders to download to or watch/read from, and more.

 ### Is there any way to improve performance?